vladiliescu/woofy/readme.md

 ### 1.24 (2015.04.11)

 #### Bugfixes
-* Woofy doesn't crash anymore when the network goes down.
-* Woofy doesn't crash anymore when a site returns an error (e.g. 403 Forbidden).
+* Woofy doesn't crash anymore when the network goes down or when a site returns an error (e.g. 403 Forbidden).

 ---